Yomo Toro: Later years

 Yomo Toro was survived by his sisters, Lydia, Iris, Gloria, Mirza and Milagros Toro; his brothers, Juan, Angel and Arcangel Toro; his wife of 31 years Minerva; his daughter Denise, five grandchildren, and three great-grandchildren.
-The three great-grandchildrens names being Ethan, Brayden and Kassandra Toro.
+The three great-grandchildren's names being Ethan, Brayden and Kassandra Toro.

 Recorded works

 Yomo Toro performed on hundreds of albums throughout his 60-year career.
 He also released over 20 solo albums on major record labels including Island Records, Fania Records, and Polygram.
 The following are some of his better-known recordings.